opendatalab/DocLayout-YOLO/mesh-candidate_bestfit/README.md

   └── ...
   ```

-  The first-level subdirectories are named after the **specific categories**, and the elements inside are named with **corresponding instance IDs** in the raw json file of the dataset.

-  **Note:** For convenience, we provide original annotation file and element pool for M6Doc dataset, which can be downloaded from [annotation file](https://drive.google.com/file/d/1ua41Gs3UW8iuoJp21tZ4-lczVrcEm-gP/view?usp=sharing) and [element pool](https://drive.google.com/file/d/1MrIFObKr1bDGgZLBQM_c_Dvobkp6mjFE/view?usp=sharing), respectively.
-And you can run the script below to decompress the element pool file properly:
+  **Note:** For convenience, we provide original annotation file and element pool for M6Doc-test dataset, which can be downloaded from [annotation file](https://drive.google.com/file/d/1ua41Gs3UW8iuoJp21tZ4-lczVrcEm-gP/view?usp=sharing) and [element pool](https://drive.google.com/file/d/1MrIFObKr1bDGgZLBQM_c_Dvobkp6mjFE/view?usp=sharing), respectively.
+And you can run the script below to decompress the element pool properly:

   ```bash
   unzip /path/to/your/element_pool.zip -d ./element_pool/